FriendsOfSymfony/FOSHttpCache/doc/fastly-configuration.rst

 Tagging
 ~~~~~~~

-Fastly supports :term:`tagging` out of the box.
+Fastly supports cache tagging out of the box.
 Configure the tag header to ``Surrogate-Keys``. (``fos_http_cache.tags.response_header`` if you use FOSHttpCacheBundle)

 Purge